RG9-1485

 Comparing an original part with the compatible they have a different finish to the plastic moulding.
 The original part has a smooth finish with very clean edges.
 A part number RB2-2038 is just discernible on the rear as is a legend saying ABS-FR

 The compatible looks as though it was cast from an impression made in fine powder.
 It could conceivably have been made in an epoxy resin mould.
 Some metal moulds must have been made because the hooks at the back of the moulding aren't ortho-normal to any plate surface, there were probably a couple of slides withdrawn to release the part from the mould.
 The places where the ejector pins engaged the rear of the part have signs of irregular flow on the compatible part.
-There is a slight parting line on the original, but nothing is visible on the compatible, given the texture of it's finish that isn't a surprise.
+There is a slight parting line on the original, but nothing is visible on the compatible, given the texture of its finish that isn't a surprise.

 The working part of this little assembly is the rubber pad.
 The rubber of the compatible is a quite different consistency, very much softer than the original.
 It is also about 0.5 mm narrower and that could also be the source of the problem here.
 In practice the rubber does work, the items that were found faulty on site were replaced temporarily with more from the same batch that were more correctly made and they worked.
 However given the carelessness about the metalwork we'd have to doubt whether a different rubber was used for a good reason.